Hikers answer plea to find wedding ring lost on mountaintop

-A man's quest to find his wedding ring on a 4,000-foot snow-covered mountain in New Hampshire has been completed by a couple of hikers -- and a metal detector.
+MANCHESTER, N.H.
+(AP) — A man’s quest to find his wedding ring on a 4,000-foot snow-covered mountain in New Hampshire has been completed by a couple of hikers — and a metal detector.

-Bill Giguere, of Massachusetts, recently lost the gold band on Mount Hancock.
+A man’s quest to find his wedding ring on a 4,000-foot snow-covered mountain in New Hampshire has been completed by a couple of hikers — and a metal detector.
+(Source: WCVB/CNN)

 Tom Gately saw the post but had doubts about finding the ring along the 10-mile loop trail Giguere hiked.